IC&RC Alcohol and Drug Counselor (ADC) Exam Prep – Practice Exam and Study Guide

 1 / 20

-What is the primary goal of a comprehensive assessment in addiction treatment?
+What is a primary goal of therapy in Transactional Analysis?

 Next Question